Criminal Appeal Lawyers — Toronto, Milton, Oshawa, Newmarket & Brampton

 - A misapprehension of the evidence (mistake as to the substance of the evidence) that is central to why the judge's convicted the Appellant.

-- The prosecutor used Inflammatory or misleading information in their closing or opening jury address or during their cross-examination.
+- The prosecutor used inflammatory or misleading information in their closing or opening jury address or during their cross-examination.

 - The trial judge failed to explain the importance of the evidence to the jury on a material issue or misstated the evidence to the jury